cojennin/Mongo-Good/README.md

 From within the NGINX source directory, run the following (an example is provided in this extensions config file for reference):
 CFLAGS="-g -O0 -I/path/to/opt/libbson/src/bson -I/path/to/opt/mongo-c-driver-0.94.0/src/mongoc" ./configure --add-module=/path/to/module/Mongo-Good --with-ld-opt="-lbson-1.0 -lmongoc-1.0" --with-debug

+(--with-debug optional).

+To finish up run make, then make install.

+You should be all set! (by default, I believe nginx is installed to /usr/local/share.
+Can change that at your lesiure).

 Good luck!